Oracle List Schemas

 Important Notes

-- Timeout behavior: Long-running or slow connections may require increasing the timeout input.
+- Timeouts: Large instances or network latency may require increasing the timeout value.

 Troubleshooting

-- No schemas returned: Ensure the user has permission to view schemas.
-Try connecting with a user that has the necessary privileges.
+- No schemas returned: Ensure the user has permissions to view schemas.
+Try a different account with broader access.